CopyCat73/Pure-LogAnalyzer/README.md

 python loganalyzer.py yourlogfile.xlsx

 The result will be a new xls file starting with "converted".
-In the new excel there will be three sheeds:
+In the new excel there will be three sheets:

 * INFO contains created, updated and retired ids in separate columnns
 * WARN and ERROR contain unique warnings and errors reported, and each message is split so that any ids or classifications should be retrievable.